digitalocean/terraform-provider-digitalocean/website/docs/r/record.html.markdown

 ## Import

-Records can be imported using the record `id` and the domain when joined with a comma.
+Records can be imported using the domain name and record `id` when joined with a comma.
 See the following example:

 ```
-terraform import digitalocean_record.example_record 12345678,example.com
+terraform import digitalocean_record.example_record example.com,12345678
 ```